UPPMAX/programming_formalisms_intro/doc/index.rst

 Programming formalisms: Introduction day
 ========================================

+.. adminition:: Course punchlines

+   .. class:: center

-- “Turning scripters into computer scientists”
+      "Turning scripters into computer scientists”
-- Add theory to bolster already present practical skills
+      "Add theory to bolster already present practical skills"

-.. admonition:: This course
+.. admonition:: This course aims to

+   - give...
+     - life scientists,
+     - bioinformaticians,
-   - This course aims to give life scientists, bioinformaticians, and other scientists with some experience in programming and scripting an understanding of the underlying principles of software development, design, and programming.
+     - and other scientists
+     - ... with some experience in programming and scripting an understanding of the underlying principles of software development, design, and programming.
-   - The course aims to strengthen the understanding of:
+   - strengthen the understanding of:
       - more advanced programming concepts
-      - ability to produce more reusable scripts through modular programming and to
+      - ability to produce more reusable scripts through modular programming
       - enable a better understanding of how to evaluate a script or programs performance.
+   - encourage the use of software development tools, like:
+     - Unified Model Language
+     - Git and Github
+   - convince the benefits of sharing and social coding

 .. admonition:: Your background